Jesper-Jung/NovelEmoVAE-VoiceConversion/README.md

 ```

 ## Demo
-A demo file is available in this repository.
+A demo file is available in this repository. <br>

+- 0: neutral
+- 1: angry
+- 2: happy
+- 3: sad
+- 4: surprised